 There are many types of rivets.
-If at some state of the model the specific type of rivet (e.g. SPR, Self-Piercing Rivet) is not known, then a generic rivet element should be used to capture just the necessary information, like direction, length, and diameter.
+If at some state of the model the specific type of rivet (e.g. SPR, Self-Piercing Rivet) is not known, then a generic rivet element should be used to capture just the necessary information, e.g. direction, length, and diameter.

 A rivet is denoted by an element <rivet/>.
-This element is described completely by its attributes and nested elements.
+This element is described completely by its attributes and nested elements as shown in Table 42.